 1. Binary results

-If your survey questions offer two binary options (for example, “yes” and “no”), a pie chart is the simplest go-to option.
+If your survey has two choices, like "yes" and "no," use a pie chart.
+It's the simplest option.

 Happiness Survey

-If you want to compare the response rates of multiple groups, skip the pies and go for a single bar chart.
-A bunch of aligned bars are much easier to compare than multiple pie charts.
+If you want to compare the response rates of many groups, skip the pies and go for a single bar chart.
+A bunch of aligned bars are much easier to compare than many pie charts.
 Don’t forget to label each bar with its percentage for clarity:

 Survey Bar Chart

-For a fun alternative that’s less information-dense, you can split up the bars to make a sort of modified 100% stacked bar chart.
+For a simpler, fun option, split the bars.
+This creates a modified stacked bar chart.
 This frees up some space to add better labels for both the “Yes” responses and the “No” responses.

 Two Sides Survey